Compressible Navier-Stokes approximation for the Boltzmann equation in bounded domains: Introduction

 Precisely, we are able to derive the following uniform estimates

 under the a priori assumption $N(\rho,u,\theta)\lesssim \eps^2$ with

 Therefore, we have to require the condition \eqref{mr.conid}.
 As mentioned in Remark \ref{mr.rm2}, to remove such restriction could make it necessary to include the analysis of the Knudsen layer as well as the possible switch of the non-slip boundary condition to the appropriate slip boundary condition as suggested in \cite{ABHK}.
-In those norms above, we require $m_0\geq 6$ which is necessary to derive the estimates on source terms for the remainder equation.

-To deduce the above uniform estimates, we first obtain the zero-order energy estimate \eqref{0engp2} which also involves the pure time derivatives up to $[m_0/2]$ order.
-The energy estimate \eqref{1drho} for the first-order spatial derivatives of $[\rho,u,\theta]$ are subtle to obtain, and they are treated in a special way by the Galerkin method together with the Helmholtz decomposition and elliptic estimates.
+To deduce the above uniform estimates, we first obtain the zero-order energy estimate \eqref{0engp2} which also involves the pure time derivatives up to the third order.
+The energy estimate \eqref{1drho} for the first-order spatial derivatives of $[\rho,u,\theta]$ are subtle to obtain, and they are treated in a special way by the Galerkin method together with the Helmholtz decomposition (see \eqref{def.helmholtz} as well as Lemma \ref{Hdec}) and elliptic estimates.
 Similarly, we also control the energy norm $\|\nabla_x^2\rho\|_2$ as in \eqref{2drhop2} with the coefficient $\eps^2$.
-In the last step, we perform the same energy estimates by first acting the conormal differentiation $Z^\alpha$ $(|\al|\leq m_0)$ and conclude the proof.
+In the last step, we perform the same energy estimates by first acting the conormal differentiation $Z^\alpha$ $(|\al|\leq 2)$ and conclude the proof.

 {\it Part II.
 Global existence and uniform estimates of the remainder $R$}.
 We extend the main ideas of \cite{EGKM-15,Gu-06,Gu16} for treating the incompressible hydrodynamic limit to the setting of the compressible fluid approximation under consideration.
 Recall \eqref{epn} for the expansion of the Boltzmann solution $F$.
 As the background profile is a local Maxwellian $M_{[\rho,u,\ta]}$ with $[\rho,u,\ta]$ chosen as the CNS solution, the analysis for obtaining the uniform estimates on the remainder $R$ is hard to carry out, for instance, the linearized Boltzmann operator is around $M_{[\rho,u,\ta]}$, no longer a global Maxwellian.
 We may adopt ideas in \cite{LYY,Liu-Yang-Yu-Zhao-2006} with the macro-micro decomposition to treat the energy estimates.
 Moreover, the technique for $L^\infty$ estimates in terms of the characteristic approach as in \cite{Guo-2010} has to be modified to consider the effect of the local Maxwellian, see also \cite{GJ}.